seonghapark/AITestbeds/howtosshin.md

-# How to ssh into Graphcore and other AI Testbed Machines:
+# How to ssh into AI Testbed Machines:
 https://docs.alcf.anl.gov/ai-testbed/graphcore/getting-started/

 ## Log in to Graphcore: